-No. - g.
-If this legislation includes a new initiative or a major programmatic expansion: What are the specific long-term and measurable goal(s) of the program?
+No. - are the specific long-term and measurable goal(s) of the program?
 How will this legislation help achieve the program's desired goal(s)?

 The Office of Housing will work collaboratively with housing providers, developers, labor, other City departments, and other key partners to assess impacts for workers, residents, and project costs.
 OH will continue refining data collection and reporting requirements to inform subsequent decision making.
 The Levy Administrative and Financial Plan and Housing Funding Policies will provide additional detail on these goals and reporting requirements.